GameTime Tourney Rules

 Teams must play in a grade-appropriate division with the age of players on their rosters – View Divisions page for appropriate ages within a division.

 GAMETIME does not require birth certificates.
 A player eligible for GAMETIME Tournaments is determined by their grade in school.
-If a team is found to have illegal players during the event, the event coordinator will forfeit all of the team’s games & will no longer be allowed to participate in GAMETIME events.
+If a team is found to have illegal players during the event, the event coordinator will forfeit all of the team’s games & will no longer be allowed to participate in the GAMETIME event.

 **Age exception: team containing a player that falls outside of the age boundary but is in the appropriate grade of competition within one year.
 All age exception requests must be submitted to Gametime in writing at least 3 days prior to the event.
 Without written approval from Gametime Tourneys, the requested age exception will not be honored.
 Any team with an age-exception player must play in the A division.